 - WordPress and its plugins and themes will need to be updated when new versions come out; Wix updates automatically.

-- Adding too many plugins or addons to WordPress may slow down the speed and performance of the website.
+- Adding too many plugins or addons to WordPress may slow down the speed and performance of the website, which can affect positions in search engine results.

 For basic web design and building, Wix is ideal if you’re new to web design, want to do everything yourself, and get up and running quickly.
 WordPress requires more configuration, features greater customization, and is very adaptable, but you may need a developer to get the most out of the platform.